ranatuwir/weather-api-app/README.md

 # weather-api-app
-Created [OpenWeather API](https://openweathermap.org/) which fetches the current weather of a searched location.
+Created a weather app using [OpenWeather API](https://openweathermap.org/) which fetches the current weather of a searched location.

 [Live Demo!](https://ranatuwir.github.io/weather-api-app/)